cscart/docs/en/user_guide/users/index.rst

 * **View all orders**—shows all the orders placed by the user.

-* **Act on behalf of**—takes you to the storefront as if you are logged in as the selected user.
+* **Log in as user**—takes you to the storefront as if you are logged in as the selected user.

 * **Points**—shows the customer's reward points log.